adintelti/unit-converter/README.md

 Project Task URL: https://roadmap.sh/projects/unit-converter

+this web app was created because of the Unit Converter challenge from roadmap.sh.

 Unit-Converter is a simples html web app to convert lenght, weight and temperature values.

 ## Features